 Clubs will pay an annual subscription, based on membership, which helps to fund, administrate and support our sport.

-Clubs that haven’t paid their affiliation fee by the payment deadline, or been in touch with British Rowing to discuss alternative arrangements, will first have their access to BROE2 revoked (meaning they will not be able to enter crews into affiliated competitions), then be suspended from racing (meaning they will not be able to enter or race in any pre-entered competitions).
+Clubs that haven’t paid their affiliation fee by the payment deadline, or been in touch with British Rowing to discuss alternative arrangements, will not be able to access key British Rowing benefits.
+This may mean that your club access to BROE2 and the ability to enter crews into or race in any affiliated competitions will be revoked.
 We will also list clubs that we haven’t heard from on our website.

 Note that these processes are only used as a last resort, and we’ll be in touch with clubs throughout the affiliation period to do our best to ensure it doesn’t happen.